tombensve/APS/README.md

 ### Docker build

 There is now also a [docker-build](docker-build/) folder in the root.
 It contains _bin/create-build-image.sh_ which creates a docker image for building.
-This build is much slower, but since the build by default runs tests that start web server and a vert.x cluster it is safe to run in a docker image without conflicting with anyone else on the same network.
+This build is much slower, but since the build by default runs tests that start a web server, and a vert.x cluster it is safe to run in a docker image without conflicting with anyone else on the same network.
 The _bin/do-build.sh_ is a convenience for running the dockerized build.
 It creates a volume for the ~/.m2/repository path within the container that is also made available at ~/apsbuildm2.
 Since this is a volume it is remembered between builds.
 But this volume can be deleted and recreated to test that the build is not dependent on old stuff still left in ~/.m2/repository.
-This without affecting enything else.
-I did discover that what I've previously commited did not build without old stuff left in my ~/.m2/repository!
+This without affecting anything else.
+I did discover that what I've previously committed did not build without old stuff left in my ~/.m2/repository!
 My bad!

 There is a file called _Dockerfile-build-local-fs-in-container_ in the root.
 The default Docker build actually copies the source into the container forcing the container and image to be removed and recreated to rebuild.
 The alternative Dockerfile builds the local checkout within the container.
 The reason for not using the second as default is that it takes a full hour to build, while copying the source into the container takes abut 10 minutes.